UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 of the exceptions:

 We will want to remediate before migration, match on and transform these values during migration, or deal with them after migration.
-The string values also don't exactly match the string values present in mods:topic[@displayLabel="Tennessee Social Studies K-12 Eras in American History"].
+The string values also don't exactly match the string values present in topic[@displayLabel="Tennessee Social Studies K-12 Eras in American History"].
 The eras ("Era 2 - ", "Era 3 - ", etc.) need to be added and the trailing periods removed for these to match.
 Below is a table of the values that need to be edited along with their appropriate match.